mpope9/efuse_filter/README.md

 The `exor_filter` supports passing a function to do the hashing.
 This library does not.

 ## Serialization
 Functions are provided to the filter in binary form, instead of a nif reference.
 This can be useful to interop with other platforms / systems.
-The bin returned can be used with `fuse:contain` for ease of use.
+The bin returned can be used with `fuse8:contain` for ease of use.
 Example usage:

 ```erlang
 Filter     = fuse8:new(["test1", "test2", "test3"]),